EmileTrotignon/blog/monad.md

 arguments of `prod` should not matter.
-Having the above interface but where the order matters can be useful, see [Tyre](https://ocaml.org/p/tyre/latest/doc/tyre/Tyre/index.html#let-operators), but then its not an applicative functor.
+Having the above interface but where the order matters can be useful, see [Tyre](https://ocaml.org/p/tyre/latest/doc/tyre/Tyre/index.html#let-operators), but then it's not an applicative functor.

 An intuition for the constraint is that order ("I have to run after this") is a kind of dependency.
-In certain cases its alright to have this type of dependency but not another: For instance, for tyre, which is a regexp combinator library, order has to be decided, because `ab` is different from `ba`.
+In certain cases it's alright to have this type of dependency but not another: For instance, for tyre, which is a regexp combinator library, order has to be decided, because `ab` is different from `ba`.
 Regexp engines usually don't allow to know values to decide what to match.